WillisTowersWatson/AFD/README.md

 # Experimenting with Azure Front Door

-## What is Azure Front Door Service?
+## What is the Azure Front Door Service?

 Azure Front Door Service is an Application Delivery Network (ADN) as a service, offering various layer 7 load-balancing capabilities for your applications.
 It provides dynamic site acceleration (DSA) along with global load balancing with near real-time failover.
 It is a highly available and scalable service, which is fully managed by Azure.